huangy22/Insight-fansite-analytics-challenge/README.md

 3. [Code Dependencies and Structure](README.md#code-dependencies-and-structure)
 4. [Repo directory structure](README.md#repo-directory-structure)

+## Get Started
+Insight-fansite-analytics is running on Python 2.7 without any additional libraries.
+This project is designed for a NASA fan website that generates a large amount of Internet traffic data.
+This code allows the users to dive into the log file and perform a large variety of statistical and security analysis.

+To get started, you first need to download the input file from [here](https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view) and put it in the `log_input/` directory.
+By running the command:

+    ./run.sh

+the code will perform analysis on the input data and write output files into `log_output/` directory.
+File `process.log` keeps track of the log of this code.

 ## Feature Summary

 This project is designed for a NASA fan website that generates a large amount of Internet traffic data.
 The code allows the user to perform analytics on the server log file, provide useful metrics, and implement security measures.